-PSYC 4991

-PRINT-BASED

-Directed Studies

-This course is a requirement for completion of the Bachelor of Arts, Psychology Major, and may be taken to complete the Post-Baccalaureate Certificate in Liberal Arts.
-Students review the literature, original and interpretative, in their particular area of study, offer critical assessment of that literature and submit a major research paper based on the course reading list.
+This course is a requirement for the completion of the Bachelor of Arts, History Major, and may be taken to complete the Post-Baccalaureate Certificate in Liberal Arts.
+Students review the literature, both original and interpretative, in their particular area of study, offer critical assessment of that literature and submit a major research paper based on the reading list prepared for the course.

-Prerequisites: General education and lower-level requirements of the Bachelor of Arts (Psychology Major) and 15 upper-level credits in psychology.
+Prerequisites: General education and lower-level requirements of the Bachelor of Arts, History Major and a minimum of 15 upper-level credits in history.

-Note: Students must consult with their program advisor before registering.
+Note: As registration procedures differ for Directed Studies courses. students are required to consult with their program advisor before registering.

-Start Date: Continuous registration.